Working Bees

 Thursday Team

-• The Maintenance Team usually consists of 6-14 folks who would welcome new blood!
-Please contact us via blackburncreeklands@gmail.com to let us know you are interested in coming – or simply have a chat to us in the park
+• The Thursday Team usually consists of 6-14 folks who would welcome new blood!
+Please contact us via blackburncreeklands@gmail.com to let us know you are interested in coming and so we can let you know where we will be working.

 • Though we usually work between 08:30 and 11:30 on Thursday mornings year-around, shorter commitments are most welcome of course.
 We usually have a BYO morning tea at about 10:00.